Be Rehem

 BayReham is a 2018 Pakistani soap drama serial directed by Abid Rahim, produced by Babar Javed and written by Samina Ejaz.
-The drama stars Omer Shahzad and Sumaiyya Bukhsh in lead roles, and was first aired on 17 July 2018 on Geo Entertainment, where it aired Monday to Friday followed by Umm-e-Haniya.
-The story is about the psycho husband who tortures his wife.
+The drama stars Omer Shahzad and Sumaiyya Bukhsh in lead roles.
+From 17 July 2018 it started airing from Monday to Friday on Geo Entertainment followed by Umm-e-Haniya.
+The story is about a psycho husband who tortures his wife.